koushik9988/particle-in-cell/README.md

 ## `[species]`

 Each line represents a species and its properties in the following format:
+(Note : Electron should be in the first line and Ion should be in the 2nd line and all other species will go after that.)
   ```
   name, mass, number_of_particles, temperature, charge_sign, density_ratio, streaming_velocity, load_type
   ```